eclipse-hono/hono/site/content/api/Telemetry-API.md

 1. Client has established an AMQP connection with Hono.
 2. Client has established an AMQP link in role *receiver* with Hono using source address `telemetry/${tenant_id}` where `${tenant_id}` represents the ID of the tenant the client wants to retrieve telemetry data for.

-Hono supports *AT MOST ONCE* delivery of messages only.
-A client therefore MUST use `settled` for the *snd-settle-mode* and `first` for the *rcv-settle-mode* fields of its *attach* frame during link establishment.
-All other combinations are not supported by Hono and result in the termination of the link.
+Hono supports both *AT MOST ONCE* as well as *AT LEAST ONCE* delivery of telemetry messages.
+However, clients SHOULD use *AT LEAST ONCE* delivery in order to support end-to-end flow control and therefore SHOULD set the *snd-settle-mode* field to `unsettled` and the *rcv-settle-mode* field to `first` in their *attach* frame during link establishment.

 A client MAY indicate to Hono during link establishment that it wants to distribute the telemetry messages received for a given tenant among multiple consumers by including a link property `subscription-name` whose value is shared by all other consumers of the tenant.
 Hono ensures that messages from a given device are delivered to the same consumer.
 Note that this also means that telemetry messages MAY not be evenly distributed among consumers, e.g. when only a single device sends data. **NB** This feature is not supported yet.